 To successfully drive shopper loyalty, retailers must keep up with the fast-changing environment and bring innovative ideas to the market to remain competitive.
-In fact, seamlessly integrating digitisation and innovation has proven to create more meaningful relationships with more shoppers.
+In fact, seamlessly integrating digitization and innovation has proven to create more meaningful relationships with more shoppers.
 Read more about how brands initiate innovative initiatives in loyalty in this April edition of 'Things we see in retail & loyalty'.

 OXXO – a convenience store chain – has entered the fintech business with the launch of the Spin app.
 The app acts as a digital wallet that allows the transfer of money without a bank card.
 Users can withdraw money at the cash desk of any OXXO store.
 Also, a loyalty programme has been launched, which is running on our Bright Loyalty Platform, where shoppers can collect special points that will be accumulated and later can be exchanged for products in stores.